-SEC initiatives that could affect your practice
+SEC initiatives that could affect financial advisors

 On April 12, 2018, our chief compliance officer (CCO), Ms. Manal Fouz, attended the Compliance Outreach Program in Washington, D.C., sponsored by the U.S. Securities and Exchange Commission (SEC).
 The conference is designed to promote better communication between securities regulators and compliance officers.
 A limited number of CCOs from registered investment advisory firms nationwide are approved by the SEC to attend in person, while others can watch online.